WHAT TO DO IN MARSA ALAM

 Steven’s Limousine Service organizes return journeys to Luxor inclusive of all temple and museum tours and river trips.
 For more information check out our Luxor excursions page.

-Now it's time for a day shopping in the historic city of El Quseir with its' Ottoman fort and many small shops and bazars ?
-It's just a short drive away ( 20 minutes to an hour and a half depending on where in the Marsa Alam area your hotel is. ) Steven's Limousine Service organizes return trips for just 20 euros per person leaving your hotel after lunch and returning after sunset.
-Email firstname.lastname@example.org.
+Now it’s time for a day shopping in the historic city of El Quseir with its Ottoman fort and many small shops and bazars.
+It’s just a short drive away ( 20 minutes to an hour and a half depending on where in the Marsa Alam area your hotel is. ) Steven’s Limousine Service organizes return trips for just 40 euros per person leaving your hotel after lunch and returning after sunset.
+Email firstname.lastname@example.org for more information.

 Once you’ve got there we recommend that you explore the sixteenth century Ottoman fort which was occupied by the French in 1799, under Napoleon, who fortified it with the cannons which you see on the ramparts.
 Despite these, it was seized by the British a few years later.

-Afterwards, if you still have time, wander down to the small port, bordered by shuttered and balconied houses.
+So after having a look round the castle, if you still have time, wander down to the small harbour, bordered by shuttered and balconied houses.
 It may look modest but it has a long history.
-Queen Hatshepsut launched her campaign against the legendary "Land of Punt" ( possibly Yemen ) from here.
+Queen Hatshepsut launched her campaign against the legendary “Land of Punt” ( possibly Yemen ) from here.
 Centuries later, after the Arab conquest, it remained the largest port on the Red Sea and until the 1840s it was the port of choice for pilgrims travelling from North Africa to Mecca.

 DAY FOUR – FISHING OR KITE SURFING

 What about some deep sea fishing ?
 You stand a good chance of getting a good catch in these fish rich seas.
 Board a luxury yacht and take lessons in fishing for lobster, tuna or even barracuda.